On Optimal Hyperparameters for Differentially Private Deep Transfer Learning: Introduction

 The current state-of-the-art approach for training large models on sensitive data is differentially private (DP) \emph{transfer learning}: after pretraining a backbone on non-private data, the model is fine-tuned on the private task using a DP optimizer, such as DP-SGD or DP-Adam~\citep{deUnlockingHighAccuracyDifferentially2022}.
 Due to the high computational requirements of DP optimization, commonly only the learning rate is tuned for each separate problem, while other hyperparameters, most importantly batch size and/or clipping bound, are assumed to be stable and fixed to a single value across different privacy levels, backbones, and computational budgets (see, e.g., \citealt{deUnlockingHighAccuracyDifferentially2022,pandaNewLinearScaling2024,sanderTANBurnScaling2023}).

 In this paper, we demonstrate that fixing hyperparameters often leads to suboptimal performance and explain why this happens.
-We observe that across of number of datasets, the optimal clipping bound and batch size depend on learning-problem difficulty defined by privacy and compute budgets as well as the pretrained backbone capability.
+We find across multiple datasets that the optimal clipping bound and batch size are affected by the overall \emph{learning–problem difficulty}---that is mainly governed by the privacy budget, available data and compute, dataset difficulty, transfer complexity \citep{tobabenEfficacyDifferentiallyPrivate2023}, and the pretrained backbone capability, which reflects both model complexity \citep{huModelcomplexitydeep2021} and pretraining quality.

 Figure~\ref{fig:fig1} illustrates how fixing the clipping bound and batch size across problems fails to account for this difficulty: the settings that perform best in easy cases degrade clearly under harder ones, and vice versa.
 Ignoring these shifts and fixing clipping bound and batch size across tasks systematically suppresses DP transfer learning performance, reducing overall accuracy and especially harming difficult examples and the classes they dominate.
+We summarize implications for hyperparameter tuning in \cref{tab:tuning-implications}.

-\paragraph{Contributions} \begin{enumerate}[nolistsep] \item We investigate how the optimal clipping bound $C$ and batch size $B$ vary---primarily with the privacy budget ($\varepsilon$), but also with other factors that affect the difficulty of the private fine-tuning task, such as the capability of the pretrained backbone and the amount of compute---in \emph{DP deep transfer learning}. \item We demonstrate through extensive experiments that contrary to what previous theory suggests, increasing $C$ can improve results with smaller $\varepsilon$ (\cref{sec:clipping-and-DP-noise}), and with less capable pretrained models (\cref{sec:clipping-and-backbone-capability}).
-To explain these findings, we derive a novel optimal clipping result (\cref{thm:optimal_clipping_C}), which might be of independent interest. \item We propose a rule for selecting the optimal batch size under bounded compute (fixed epochs) through a combination of a lower bound on the number of optimisation steps and maximising the number of steps without increasing the total cumulative DP noise (\cref{sec:batch-size}). \end{enumerate}
+\paragraph{Contributions} \begin{enumerate}[nolistsep] \item We present a systematic study of how the optimal clipping bound $C$ and batch size $B$ vary---primarily with the privacy budget ($\varepsilon$), but also with other factors that affect the difficulty of the private fine-tuning task, such as the capability of the pretrained backbone and the amount of compute---in \emph{DP deep transfer learning}. \item We demonstrate through extensive experiments that contrary to what previous theory suggests, increasing $C$ can improve results with smaller $\varepsilon$ (\cref{sec:clipping-and-DP-noise}), and with less capable pretrained models (\cref{sec:clipping-and-backbone-capability}).
+To explain these findings, we derive a novel optimal clipping result (\cref{thm:optimal_clipping_C}) and show how it affects optimization progress (\cref{thm:connecting_MSE_to_optimization}, \cref{cor:minimizing_MSE_minimizes_loss_bound}), which results might be of independent interest. \item We propose a rule for selecting the optimal batch size under bounded compute (fixed epochs) through a combination of a lower bound on the number of optimisation steps and maximising the number of steps without increasing the total cumulative DP noise (\cref{sec:batch-size}). \end{enumerate}